Traveling across the prairie is always an adventure, but there is one thing that can stop any prairie traveler in their tracks: gumbo.

 If you do encounter mud and make it through a gumbo gauntlet, you still have the cleanup to contend with.
 Photo by Ivan Agerton for National Geographic.

 American Prairie Reserve Safety Manager Dan Stevenson has a fairly straightforward recommendation for dealing with gumbo: "Don't be there when it occurs."

 "Advance trip planning and reviewing weather forecasts are extremely important when it comes to not getting caught in severe gumbo," Stevenson explains.

-Our Road and Weather Conditions page contains up-to-date information on the status of roads across the Reserve, but before a trip always monitor the weather forecast for the areas you plan to travel.
+Our Road and Weather Conditions page contains up-to-date information on the status of roads across the prairie, but before a trip always monitor the weather forecast for the areas you plan to travel.

 Gumbo has been bogging down prairie travelers as long as humans have lived in and explored this area, long before extended forecasts were at our fingertips.
 On the Lewis and Clark Expedition, William Clark wrote "the bank and the bluff they are obliged to pass are So Slippery and the mud So tenatious that they are unable to bare their mockersons."
 Meriwether Lewis also expressed his vexation with the mud: "I attempted to walk on Shore Soon found it verrry laborious as the the mud Stuck to my mockersons and was verry Slippery."

 Travel on the prairie is still often dictated by nature's terms, not ours.
 While gumbo is certainly a force to be reckoned with and warrants our caution, it's also an example of what makes this place so wild and special.